Oklahoma State Immigration Laws

-Valid identification required for voting.
+In 2010, voters passed a controversial voter identification requirement.
+While the law has been challenged in court several times, it remains intact as of 2017.
+Valid identification is required for voting.
 Must be a document that shows a name that "substantially conforms" to the name on the registry; photograph; expiration date later than the election date; and which was issued by the U.S., the state of Oklahoma or an Indian tribe or nation.

 A valid voter registration card may serve as proof of identification without satisfying the above requirements.